 The symptoms you're describing sound like Brown Spot (also called Brown Patch), a fungus afflicting Bermuda Grass, Kentucky Bluegrass, tall Fescue, Perennial Ryegrass, and Creeping Bentgrass.
 It often occurs in areas with high humidity or in lawns growing in heavy shade.
 Brown Patch is characterized by a small round or horseshoe-shaped brown spot, which eventually grows and spreads to a few feet wide.
-It's common for the inner portions of the spot to green up (recover), while the outer edges of the spot stay brown.
-To prevent Brown Patch, aerate the soil in affected area, and if necessary try to increase the amount of sun exposure the areas receives.
-Avoid using excessive amounts of nitrogen fertilizer.

 Another (fungus) possibility is a Dollar Spot.
 Dollar Spot is common to Kentucky, Bluegrass, Bent Grass and Bermuda in humid climates.
 They are characterized by small, silver dollar-like circles (up to the size of a grapefruit), that are brown or straw-colored in appearance.
 This fungus is most commonly seen during warm, wet weather and on lawns lacking in nitrogen.
 To prevent Dollar Spot, water only as needed and in the morning hours so that grass has plenty of time to dry before nightfall.
 Keep your lawn well aerated, remove dead thatch and avoid excessive amounts of nitrogen fertilizers-especially in the spring and fall.